 Is Time Travel to the Future Possible?

 The degree of time dilation experienced depends both on the relative velocities of the traveler and the observer, and the length of time that a traveler is moving faster than a stationary observer.
 A good example of this is the Twins Paradox, in which one twin that travels at near-light speed ages at a lower rate than the twin that remained on Earth.
-For instance, if the traveling twin spends one year traveling at near light speed, several tens of thousands of years will pass on Earth.
+For instance, if the traveling twin spends one year traveling at near-light speed, several tens of thousands of years will pass on Earth.
 In this paradox then, the traveling twin will have aged by only one year, while his twin on Earth will have died of old age tens of thousands of years before he returns to Earth.

 It should be noted though that time dilation occurs in a forward direction.
-In other words, when the traveling twin arrives back on Earth he arrives in his own future, and while he had hardly aged from his own perspective, Earth, and everything on it has aged by several tens of thousands of years.
+In other words, when the traveling twin arrives back on Earth he arrives in his own future, and while he had hardly aged from his own perspective, Earth and everything on it has aged by several tens of thousands of years.
 From the perspective of historians and historical records on Earth, however, the traveling twin will have arrived from somewhere in Earth’s distant past.
 It is exactly this contradiction that makes it so difficult to resolve the Grandfather Paradox in terms of timing.

 Is Time Travel to the Past Possible?

 Let us assume that our time traveler needs to go from 2019, to say, 1945 to be in a position to kill his grandfather before he can sire his son, our time traveler’s father.
-Thus, if we accept that it might be possible to use time dilation as a sort of time machine, our time traveler would need to exceed the speed of light in order to theoretically travel back in time.
+Thus, if we accept that it might be possible to use time dilation as a sort of time machine, our time traveler would need to exceed the speed of light in order to travel back in time theoretically.

 Putting that limit aside for now, a time traveler would only needs to spend a few seconds traveling faster than the speed of light to cause 72 years (the difference between 1945 and 2019) to pass on Earth.
 In theory then, traveling at faster-than-light speed for a few seconds would cause our time traveler to travel back in time and place him in a position where it might be possible to kill his grandfather.
 However, the problem is that during the few seconds our time traveler spends traveling at near light speed, his grandfather will have aged at the same rate as everybody else on Earth.
 In practice, this means that due to imprecise scientific calculations the grandfather might have already sired a son when our time traveler arrives sometime in 1945, which makes it pointless for our time traveler to kill his grandfather.

-One way around this conundrum would be to construct a time machine that can travel at high multiples of the light speed.
+One way around this conundrum would be to construct a time machine that can travel at high multiples of light speed.
 In theory, this could require our time traveler to spend only a few microseconds traveling at several times the speed of light, but the problem with this is that with the current state of our technology the speed of light cannot be exceeded.
 Moreover, even if we do find a way to exceed the speed of light, our time traveler will not survive the initial acceleration, or if by some miracle he does survive, he will definitively be killed by the effects of Einstein’s equation (E=Mc2) long before he reaches light speed.
 Regardless of what kills him though, dying effectively prevents him from killing his grandfather.

 Quantum Mechanics Aspects of the Grandfather Paradox

 Let us assume however, that ways have been discovered that allow us to travel back to past times.
 For instance, either by building a faster-than-light (FTL) time machine or via a hypothetical passage in space-time known as a wormhole.
-The time traveler would then need to travel backwards in time to the same world he inhabited.
+The time traveler would then need to travel backward in time to the same world he inhabited.
 This is an important distinction because according to some philosophers and scientists, traveling to a slightly different world will eliminate historical paradoxes and/or inconsistencies.

-Let us therefore look at this proposition, which is known as the Many-Worlds Interpretation (MWI) of Quantum Mechanics.
+Let us, therefore, look at this proposition, which is known as the Many-Worlds Interpretation (MWI) of Quantum Mechanics.